UPDATED APRIL 9, 2026

 The objectives of blog content

-When you’re creating blog content, keeping these objectives in mind will help you stay on the right track.
+When I’m creating blog content, I keep these objectives in mind to help me stay on the right track.

 To attract

 One of the main things your blog should do is attract your target audience.
-You can do this by creating the content they’re searching for and search-engine-optimising it so it shows up on Google.
+I do this by creating the content your target audience is searching for and search-engine-optimising it so it shows up where they’ll be looking for it.

 To engage, inform and inspire

-Once you’ve attracted your target audience, you need to keep them on your site.
-You do this with engaging content that gives them the information or inspiration they’re looking for.
+Once we’ve attracted your target audience, we need to keep them on your site.
+I do this with engaging content that gives them the information or inspiration they’re looking for.

 To show expertise

-You’re the expert, and your blog is where you demonstrate that.
-With articles that show you know your stuff and helps to build your target audience’s confidence in you.
+You’re the expert.
+I’ll fill your blog with articles that show you know your stuff and help to build your target audience’s confidence in you.

 To build trust